 Before proceeding with testing, do ask for pre-test genetic counseling, which can be provided by a knowledgeable physician or genetic counselor.
 The vast majority of families suffer no harm beyond occasional disappointment at less-than-overwhelming results.
 However, there are potentialities that counseling can discuss, among which include off-target results (unrelated to the reason for testing), finding that the parents are genetically related, and (rarely) misappropriated paternity.

-In my live radio show interview with Dr. Richard Boles, we dive deep into the options for genetic testing, what to look for, and what those results can tell you.
-Please listen to the entire interview.
-We discuss how genetic testing has dramatically improved in terms of what it can offer families, along with a substantial reduction in price, and what families should know about when they consider genetic testing.
+It is essential to know the options for genetic testing, what to look for, and what those results can tell you.
+Genetic testing has dramatically improved in terms of what it can offer families, along with a substantial reduction in price, and what families should know about when they consider genetic testing.

 Dr. Richard G. Boles biography